pusher/docs/docs/beams/getting-started/android/configure-fcm.md

 ![Screenshot of selecting Android](./img/fcm_click_android.jpg)

-Supply your app’s package name, then click the “Register app” button.
+Supply your app’s package name, then click the <em>Register app<em> button.

 ![Screenshot of firebase name](./img/fcm_add_firebase.jpg)

 ## Download the Firebase Configuration File

-Once the app is registered, you should click the button to download google-services.json.
+Once the app is registered, you should click the button to download the google-services.json.

 Keep a note of the file‘s location, as eventually you will add it to your Android app‘s project on your computer.